sunnysideup/silverstripe-vardump/docs/en/README.md

 }
 ```

-Then, in `MyTemplate.ss`, you can debug any variable / method from that variable like this:
+Then, in `MyTemplate.ss`, you can debug any Variable or Method from `MyClass` like this:

 ```ss